anquabkhan/google-collab/README.md

-# Data science project to analyse and visualize the space race between diffrent countries
+# Data science project to analyze and visualize the space race between different countries
 Project Overview:
-1) Achieved data cleaning by bhecking and cleaning duplicate and missing values
+1) Achieved data cleaning by checking and cleaning duplicate and missing values
-2) Created various bar charts to visualize and analyse the dataset
+2) Created various bar charts to visualize and analyze the dataset
-3) Created chloropleth graphs to do a country wise analysis of various attributes
+3) Created chloropleth graphs to do a country-wise analysis of various attributes
-4) Created sunburst graphs to do a heirarchical analysis according to country and organisation
+4) Created sunburst graphs to do a hierarchical analysis according to country and organization
-5) Analyzed the cold war between USA and USSR for space acquisition
+5) Analyzed the cold war between the USA and USSR for space acquisition

 # Code and Resources Used:
 Python version- 3.9